eyce9000/strontium/README.md

 The Strontium Library is a collection of sketch recognition libraries.
 It is split into 6 distinct pieces:

 1. Core - This contains core classes for collecting and storing sketches, including Sketch, Stroke, Point and Shape.
-2. Recognition - This contains several sketch recognition libraries, of particular interest is PaleoSketch
+2. Recognition - This contains several sketch recognition libraries, of particular interest is the basic shape recognizer [PaleoSketch](http://srlweb.cse.tamu.edu/srlng/research/project/1)
 3. Distributed – This contains client/server code for a messaging system for performing distributed sketch recognition.
 4. Legacy – This contains some legacy dependencies, not needed for any new application.
 5. Swing UI - This contains a few basic Java Swing user interface classes